Manage Users, Groups, and Roles

 addQueryCurlAccessRole70

-Now, to add this user, left-click on the Add User button, at the lower right of the dialog.
-Alternatively, continue the user-definition process, by assigning the user to a group.
+Now, you can continue the user-definition process by assigning the user to a group.

 Assign a User to a Group

-To assign a user to a group, left-click on the Groups tab at the upper right of the dialog:
+To assign a user to a group, when adding the user, do the following:

 groupsPanel2